ak19qp/ICSME2023/README.md

 ## Use Cases

 We have provided three of the use case's data mentioned in the paper in this repository.
-In order to test out the EDS script `(perf_perser_and_esd.py)` the raw perf data has also been attached and each of the use case's instructions have been provided in detail in their individual folder's README file.
+In order to test out the EDS script `(perf_perser_and_esd.py)` the raw perf data along with each of the use case's instructions have been provided in detail in their individual folder's README file.